What Do Chess Players Write Down? Simple Introduction To Chess Notations

-You must’ve seen some chess videos from top events, and each time a player makes a move, they record the move.
-Why is that?
-Is it compulsory?
-What do chess players write down?
+You must’ve seen some chess videos from top events, and each time a player makes a move, they record it down on a paper.

 Chess notations are a combination of symbols and alphanumeric characters that represent every move made on a chessboard.

-Components of chess notations
+Components of Chess Notations

 Chess notations have three major components: Numbers, Letters, and Symbols.